 Joe’s introduction to flooring only slightly predates his move from his hometown of Omaha, NE to Colorado Springs in 2004.
 Upon arriving in Colorado Springs, Joe found work in town in both sales and installation.
 Joe was first discovered by Floor Craft in 2006 when we began contracting him for hard surface installs.
 Joe has performed countless installs for the company dating over the years, but converted to full-time sales in 2015.
 After roughly a year, Joe missed the installation side of the business, and has been juggling both sales and installation for Floor Craft since then.
 Although he can install nearly all hard surface floors, he solely focuses on floating floors and prefinished hardwood.

-When he isn’t at Floor Craft Ethan is typically exploring beautiful Colorado with his wife and dog.
-Huge proponents of adventure, the couple enjoy hiking, biking, and camping in as many mountain towns they can squeeze in.
+When he isn’t at Floor Craft, Ethan is typically exploring beautiful Colorado with his wife and dog.
+Huge proponents of adventure, the couple enjoys hiking, biking, and camping in as many mountain towns they can squeeze in.

 Jared’s tenure at Floor Craft began in the warehouse more than seven years ago, but his position and responsibilities have evolved significantly since then.
-Jared works as our operations manager and scheduler at Floor Craft.
+Jared works as Floor Craft’s operations manager and scheduler.
 He keeps busy monitoring inventory levels, tracking products for jobs, and keeping problems in the field at bay.
-You may not see Jared on the sales floor, but if you purchase flooring from Floor Craft you will likely get a call from him notifying you that your material has arrived and your job is ready to schedule.
+You may not see Jared on the sales floor, but if you purchase flooring from Floor Craft, you will likely get a call from him notifying you that your material has arrived and your job is ready to schedule.

 Although Colorado is a beautiful state, Steve only agrees with that statement about half the year.
 He hates cold weather.
 When the snow starts flying, Steve and his wife prefer to bail and find themselves a nice, sunny beach instead.
 Their favorite is Jamaica.
 When the winter subsides Steve likes to head to the hills to camp and drive his sandrail.

-Tim’s resume takes him across not only the industry, but the country as well.
-It all began after college back in 1990, when Tim found himself installing commercial carpet for an outfit that sent him all over the country to wherever the next hotel was being built.
-Once the constant relocation lost its appeal, Tim pursued apartment remodel flooring, both carpet and vinyl.
-In the mid 1990’s Tim found his way to Denver to work as an independent contractor installing vinyl, tile, and laminate.
-After going out on his own for a while, he found a position with the service department of a flooring store, but when the economy went south in ’08 he was forced back into the installation side of the business.
-From 2008 to 2014 Tim worked as an independent flooring subcontractor, often for Floor Craft.
-In mid-2014 Tim joined Floor Craft as an employee and assists with project management and service on job sites.
+Tim’s resume takes him not only across the industry, but the country as well.
+It all began after college back in 1990 when Tim found himself installing commercial carpet for an outfit that sent him all over the country to wherever the next hotel was being built.
+Once the constant relocation lost its appeal, Tim pursued apartment remodel flooring using carpet and vinyl.
+In the mid 1990s, Tim found his way to Denver to work as an independent contractor installing vinyl, tile, and laminate.
+After going out on his own for a while, he found a position with the service department of a flooring store, but when the economy went south in 2008, he was forced back into the installation side of the business.
+From 2008 to 2014, Tim worked as an independent flooring subcontractor, often for Floor Craft.
+In mid-2014, Tim joined Floor Craft as an employee and assists with project management and service on job sites.